github/codeql/docs/language/learn-ql/cpp/dataflow.rst

    select fopen, "This 'fopen' uses data from $@.",
      getenv, "call to 'getenv'"

 The following taint tracking configuration tracks data from a call to ``ntohl`` to an array index operation.
 It uses the ``Guards`` library to recognize expressions that have been bounds checked and avoid propagating taint through them.
+It also uses ``isAdditionalTaintStep`` to add flow from loop bounds to loop indexes.

 .. code-block:: ql